cs3org/OCM-API/IETF-RFC.md

 * __type__: Type of Resource (file, folder, calendar, etc.)

+# Changes

+This section collects the changes with respect to the previous version in the IETF datatracker.
+It is meant to ease the review process and it shall be removed when going to RFC last call.
+The complete changelog is updated in the OCM-API GitHub repository.

+## Version 02
+* Added the _Changes_ section

+## Version 01

+* Introduced functions, roles, and object models to the specification.
+* Added support for SSH as a share access method.
+* Introduced `accessType` property in shares and removed the datatx "protocol" in favor of a cleaner access model.
+* Improved resource access description with token exchange, and specified request payload format for the `/token` endpoint.
+* Added RFC 9421 HTTP Message Signatures support via `http-sig` capability and RFC 7515 (JWS) compliant JWKS and prescribed use of JWS for the Directory Service.
+* Updated and homogenized capabilities across the specification.
+* Added JSContact extension to IANA Considerations.
+* Changed example domain to use cloud.example.org per RFC 2606.

 # Acknowledgements

 Our deepest thanks and appreciation go to the people who started the